ropensci-archive/roweb2/content/technotes/2020-02-26-tic-ghactions.md

 The user does not need to worry about setting up the YAML file for a specific provider but just get familiarized with the "macro" approach of tic.
 [tic macros](https://docs.ropensci.org/tic/articles/tic.html#macros) are sequences of steps for popular actions often requested by people in the R community for R related projects.

-Furthermore, tic aims to simplify the tedious process of setting up deployment permissions for a repo.
-("Deployment" means that a CI run is allowed to perform a `git` push to the repository.)
+Furthermore, tic aims to simplify the tedious process of setting up deployment permissions for a repo ("deployment" means that a CI run is allowed to perform a `git` push to the repository.)
 This is achieved by its helper packages such as circle, ghactions or travis which perform API calls to the respective CI providers.

 ### GitHub Actions - the new kid on the block

-GitHub Actions (beta) has been around for about one year.
+GitHub Actions (beta) have been around for about one year.
 The official release happened in [November 2019](https://siliconangle.com/2019/11/13/github-universe-announcements-bring-bevy-updates-developers/).
 The hype after the launch was huge: People expect properly developed products from GitHub and having an integrated CI solution without the overhead of connecting to a third party provider sounded promising.